isomerpages/govtech-stp/pages/Test Page for VTL Air Checklist.md

 				<li style="line-height:1.35; margin-bottom:10px; font-size:18px;">COVID-19 Vaccination Certificate issued by the Korea Disease Control and Prevention Agency (KDCA) downloaded from the <a href="https://nip.kdca.go.kr/irgd/civil.do?MnLv1=2&MnLv2=3" target="_blank">KDCA website</a></li>
 	</ol>
 <p style="font-size:18px; margin-bottom:0px; line-height:1.35; margin-top:20px;"><b><u>Instructions for STVs and LTVPs during VTP (Air) Application</u></b></p>
 <p style="font-size:18px; margin-bottom:10px; line-height:1.35; margin-top:20px;">Upload your vaccination certificate at (a) during application.
-If you have only the proof of vaccination in (b), you should write to the Safe Travel Office using the enquiry form here and provide your vaccination certificate in (b), which will be verified through the unique document number.
+If you have only the proof of vaccination in (b), you should write to the Safe Travel Office using the <a href="https://go.gov.sg/sto-enquiry" target="_blank">enquiry form here</a> and provide your vaccination certificate in (b), which will be verified through the unique document number.
 Thereafter, you will be advised on how to proceed with your VTP (Air) application.</p>
 <p style="font-size:18px; margin-bottom:10px; line-height:1.35; margin-top:20px;"><b>No. of QR codes required during upload:</b> One QR code</p>
 <p style="font-size:18px; margin-bottom:10px; line-height:1.35; margin-top:0px;"><b>Location of QR code</b>:<br><img src="/images/QR_ROK.png" style="width:49px; height:98px;"></p>
 </div>